Learning Controller Gains on Bipedal Walking Robots via User Preferences: Learning to Walk in Experiments

-\newsec{Limitations} The main limitation of the current formulation of preference-based learning towards tuning controller gains is that the action space bounds must be predefined, and these bounds are often difficult to know \textit{a priori}.
+The main limitation of the current formulation of preference-based learning is that the action space must be predefined with set bounds.
+In the context of controller gains, these bounds are difficult to know \textit{a priori} since the relationship between the gains and the resulting behavior is unpredictable.
 Future work to address this problem involves modifications to the learning framework to shift action space based on the user's preferences.
 Furthermore, the current framework limits the set of potential new actions to the set of actions discretized by $d_i$ for each dimension $i$.
 As such, future work also includes adapting the granularity of the action space based on the uncertainty in specific regions.